top of page

 back to top

-(C) Upon termination of the tenancy, property or money held by the landlord as security or prepaid rent may be applied to the payment of accrued rent and the amount of damages which the landlord has suffered by reason of the tenant's noncompliance with section 5-3-4-1 of this chapter, all as itemized by the landlord in a written notice delivered to the tenant together with the amount due twenty one (21) days after tenant has vacated his unit.
-Any security or prepaid rent not so applied, and any interest on such security due to the tenant, shall be paid to the tenant within twenty one (21) days after tenant has vacated his unit.
-In the event the rental agreement terminates pursuant to subsection 5-3-7-4(A)1 of this chapter regarding landlord's wrongful failure to supply essential services, the obligations imposed on the landlord pursuant to this subsection (C) shall be performed within forty eight (48) hours after the expiration of the seven (7) day written notice to the landlord to restore service.
-(Ord.
-97-0-06)
+(B) Upon termination of the tenancy, property or money held by the housing provider as security or prepaid rent may be applied to the payment of accrued rent and the amount of damages which the housing provider has suffered by reason of the tenant's noncompliance with section 5-3-4-1, all as itemized by the housing provider in a written notice delivered to the tenant together with the amount due twenty one (21) days after tenant has vacated the dwelling unit.
+Any security or prepaid rent not so applied shall be paid to the tenant within twenty one (21) days after tenant has vacated the dwelling unit.
+In the event the rental agreement terminates pursuant to Section 5-3-7-4(A)(1) of this chapter regarding housing provider’s wrongful failure to supply essential services, the obligations imposed on the housing provider pursuant to this subsection (B) shall be performed within forty eight (48) hours after the expiration of the seven (7) day written notice to the housing provider to restore service.

-(F) If the landlord fails to comply with subsection (C) of this section, the tenant may recover the property and money due him together with damages in an amount equal to twice the amount wrongfully withheld and reasonable attorney fees.
+(D) If the landlord fails to comply with subsection (B) of this section, the tenant may recover the property and money due him together with damages in an amount equal to twice the amount wrongfully withheld and reasonable attorney fees.

-(G) This section does not preclude the landlord or tenant from recovering other damages to which he may be entitled under this chapter.
-(Ord.
-19-0-75; amd.
-Ord.
-81-0-02)
+(E) This section does not preclude the landlord or tenant from recovering other damages to which he may be entitled under this chapter.

 5-3-10: ATTACHMENT OF CHAPTER TO RENTAL AGREEMENT: